Intersection (geometry)

 Determination of the intersection of flats – linear geometric objects embedded in a higher-dimensional space – is a simple task of linear algebra, namely the solution of a system of linear equations.
 In general the determination of an intersection leads to non-linear equations, which can be solved numerically, for example using Newton iteration.
 Intersection problems between a line and a conic section (circle, ellipse, parabola, etc.) or a quadric (sphere, cylinder, hyperboloid, etc.) lead to quadratic equations that can be easily solved.
 Intersections between quadrics lead to quartic equations that can be solved algebraically.

+The notion of intersection from geometry has been exended to the status of an operation with sets, intersection (set theory), in works by Giuseppe Peano.